moq-wg/moq-transport/draft-lcurley-warp.md

 {: #warp-track-info title="Warp Track Info"}

 * Full Track Name:
-Identifies the track in the request message for which this response is provided.
+Identifies the track as defined in ({{track-fn}}).

 * Track Request Parameters:
 AUTHORIZATION INFO (see {{track-req-params}}) is the only parameter applicable for the announce messages.

-Additionally the `ANNOUNCE` message enables flows where publisher advertises the tracks to its peer (say Relays) and the peer lacks sufficient information on available tracks to issue subscriptions.
-This is typical of clients in a realtime conferencing publishing media through the relays or a broadcaster streaming to a server or publishing across distribution network boundaries.
+`ANNOUNCE` message enables flows where the peer lacks sufficient information on available tracks to issue subscriptions.

 ## ANNOUNCE OK {#message-announce-ok}